myownsumm/express-routed-controllers/README.md

 Simple library allowing you to use declarative routing in "laravel way".

 It contains two main parts:
-* BaseController
+* RoutedController
-* Dynamic router
+* DynamicRouter

 ### BaseController
-Extend your controllers from BaseController and you will get such benefits as Request properties injection (not working yet), configurable response() method.
-Most features are not developed yet.
+Extend your controllers from BaseController and you'll get such benefits as Request properties injection, configurable response() method.

-### Dynamic Router
+### DynamicRouter
 Import it and initialize it with your Express router.
 Such functionality is available:
 ```javascript